iree-org/iree/docs/contributor_tips.md

 ## Git Structure

-Work primarily from a clone of the repository on your development machine.
-Any local branches named the same as persistent branches from the [main repository](https://github.com/google/iree) (currently `main`, `google`, and `stable`) are pristine (though potentially stale) copies.
+We tend to use the "triangular" or "forking" workflow.
+Develop primarily on a clone of the repository on your development machine.
+Any local branches named the same as persistent branches from the
+[main repository](https://github.com/google/iree) (currently `main`, `google`, and `stable`) are pristine (though potentially stale) copies.
 You only fastforward these to match upstream and otherwise do development on other branches.
-When sending PRs, you push to a different branch on your fork and create the PR from there.
+When sending PRs, you push to a different branch on your public fork and create the PR from there.

 ### Setup

 1. Create a fork of the main repository.

-2. Clone from this repository or the main repository.
-3. Rename your remotes to `upstream` and `fork`, so that it's abundantly clear which is which.
+2. Create a local git repository with remotes `upstream` (the main repository) and `origin` (your personal fork).
+To list your current remotes `git remote -v`.

+    a.
+If you already cloned from the main repository (e.g. by following the getting started guide):

+    ```shell
+    # From your existing git repo
+    git remote rename origin upstream
+    git add remote origin git@github.com:<github_username>/iree.git
+    ```

+    b.
+If you haven't already cloned:

+    ```shell
+    # From whatever directory under which you want to nest your repo
+    git clone git@github.com:<github_username>/iree.git
+    cd iree
+    git remote add upstream git@github.com:google/iree.git
+    ```

     This is especially important for maintainers who have write access (so can push directly to the main repository) and admins who have elevated privileges (so can push directly to protected branches).
-These names are just suggestions, but you might find some scripts that assume the remotes are named like this.
+These names are just suggestions, but you might find some scripts where the defaults are for remotes named like this.
+For extra safety, you can make it difficult to push directly to upstream by setting the push url to something invalid:

-   TODO(gcmn): These are just the names I use.
-We could poll the team to establish a convention here for the scripts.
+    `git remote set-url --push upstream DISABLE`, which requires re-enabling the push URL explicitly before pushing.

-4. Create git aliases to easily synchronize your persistent branches with `upstream`.
+4. Create a git alias to easily synchronize `main` with `upstream`.
+Submodules make this is a little trickier than it should be.

     ```
     [alias]
-        update = "!f() { \
-          git checkout ${1?} && git pull upstream ${1?} --ff-only && git submodule update --init && git status; \
-        }; f"
-        sync = ! ([[ -z "$(git status --porcelain)" ]] && git update google && git update main) || (echo "Sync failed" && git status && false)
+        sync = ! ([[ -z "$(git status --porcelain)" ]] && git checkout main && git pull upstream main --ff-only && git submodule update --init && [[ -z "$(git status --porcelain)" ]]) || (echo "Sync failed" && git status && false)
     ```

 ## Useful Tools